Jurdio/pet-project-04-txt2xlxs/README.md

 ![txt2xlsx File](Screenshot_3.png)

-Then, you can choose your file and it will be displayed in table
+Then you can choose your file, it will be displayed in table and save in your directory

 ![txt2xlsx Demo](Screenshot_2.png)